 IELTS is graded with bands from 1 to 9.
 Each section of the test will be assessed with a band, and the average of these scores represents the overall band score.
 For example, if your band scores are the following: 6 in Reading, 5 in Listening, 7 in Writing and 6 in Speaking, then your overall score would be 6.

 As a student in Mechanical Engineering, I had to take the TOEIC test to enroll in Engineering school, but when I decided to go to Canada it was no longer valid and, more importantly, was not accepted by the university that I wanted to go to.

 It was my goal of joining the University of Michigan (Canada)’s prestigious College of Engineering that led me to sitting the IELTS Academic test in October 2016.
-The minimum score required was 6.5, but my TOEIC score (750/990) corresponded to an IELTS score of 6.
+The minimum score required was 6.5, but my TOEIC score (750/990) corresponded to an IELTS band score of 6.
 I therefore had to go from CEFR level B2 to level C1.
 First step: register, then revise.

 How did I register for the IELTS?

-Following my research on the internet, I noted that it was necessary to enroll a while in advance to get the session that suited me best, especially because the oral tests (Speaking) do not necessarily take place on the same day, depending on the exam centre.
+Following my research on the internet, I noted that it was necessary to enroll a while in advance to get the session that suited me best, especially because the oral tests (Speaking) do not necessarily take place on the same day, depending on the IELTS exam center.
 I thus went to the British Council website soon after to register for the IELTS Academic, which I did by following GlobalExam’s IELTS registration guide, knowing that I would have time to prepare before the exam date.